atmosmps/poc-drf/docs/deploy-django-app-at-heroku.md

 ## Create a requirements-dev.txt

+**If you use the Python Poetry Buildpack this step is non necessery.**

 - `pip freeze > requirements-dev.txt`

 ## Create a file requirements.txt file and include reference to previows file and add two more requirements

+**If you use the Python Poetry Buildpack this step is non necessery.**

 - `-r requirements-dev.txt`

 ### Install production dependences

+**If you use the Python Poetry Buildpack this step is non necessery.**

+With Poetry use `poetry install` command.

 ```
 pip install gunicorn